 Care Committee: Coordinates assistance and support for members experiencing illness, loss, natural disaster or major life change.
-Harriet Markell and Else Sokol, Co-Chairs.
+Else Sokol and Sarah Witte, Co-Chairs.

 Cemetery Committee: Oversees maintenance and improvement of the Jewish cemetery and sale of cemetery plots.
-Assists families in the selection of a plot, funeral arrangements, scheduling the graveside funeral, co-ordinating the Chevra Kaddisha and notifying the Care Committee when needed.
+Assists families in the selection of a plot, funeral arrangements, scheduling the graveside funeral, co-ordinating the Chevra Kadisha and notifying the Care Committee when needed.
 Contact Janis for questions on cemetery or funeral matters.
-Co-Chairs: Janis Ban (360) 734-5021 and Debbie Adelstein, (360) 676-9591
+Chair: Janis Ban (360) 734-5021.